kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 --------------------------

-After quite a bit of sighing in frustration and muttering to myself I was able to fully crawl the docs site that I work on, `pigweed.dev <https://pigweed.dev>`_ and I have to admit: the results are pretty fascinating.
+After quite a bit of sighing in frustration and muttering to myself I was able to fully crawl the docs site that I work on, `pigweed.dev <https://pigweed.dev>`_, and I have to admit: the results are pretty fascinating.
 There were quite a few surprises.
+I was honestly expecting the conclusion of this experiment to be "yeah… I tried that approach and nothing interesting came up."

 Here are the most load-bearing pages:

 .. csv-table::